Parth-2412/TheDrive/doc.md

 **Backend Processing:**
 1. Client uploads the encrypted file payload via Django REST API
-2. Backend stores the encrypted file in MinIO object storage
+2. Backend stores the encrypted file in MinIO object storage with the key format `{file_id}.enc`
-3. File metadata (including encrypted filenames) is stored in PostgreSQL
+3. File metadata (including wrapped keys and encrypted filenames) is stored in PostgreSQL
 4. No plaintext content or filenames are ever stored on the server
 5. Backend returns a file record with unique ID to the client